dadoonet/injector/README.markdown

 ```

 If your cluster is secured, which is what will happen most likely on cloud.elastic.co, use `--es.user`
-(defaults to `elastic`) and `--es.password` to define your credentials.
+(defaults to `elastic`) and `--es.pass` to define your credentials.

 ```sh
 java -jar injector-8.3-SNAPSHOT.jar --elasticsearch --es.user elastic --es.pass changeme
 ```

-If you don't provide the `--es.password` you'll be prompted to enter it.
+If you don't provide the `--es.pass` you'll be prompted to enter it.

 If you'd like to index your data in another index than `person` (default one), use `--es.index`: